-Medicare automatically notifies the State of Florida of any of its Health Plan Members who are enrolled in a Medicare Part D Prescription Drug Plan.
+Medicare automatically notifies the State of Florida of any of its Plan members who are enrolled in a Medicare Part D Prescription Drug Plan.
 Upon such notification from Medicare, this Plan will automatically become the secondary coverage.

-This Plan will not change to become primary coverage until you provide CVS/caremark a letter of creditable coverage or disenrollment from the Medicare Part D Plan.
+This Plan will not change to become primary coverage until you provide the pharmacy benefits manager a letter of creditable coverage or disenrollment from the Medicare Part D Plan.
 Such letter of creditable coverage must include your name and the effective and termination dates of your Medicare Part D coverage.
 Due to the confidential nature of your prescription drug information, Medicare will not discuss your Medicare Part D coverage with the State of Florida.